 The restoration of Wilson Stream in the Bernheim Forest will help ensure the stream's future ability to purify water and maintain good habitat.
 The project was funded by a 319(h) nonpoint source pollution grant administered by DOW.

-Number
+Action Number

-75
+Issued individual certifications 75

-40
+Wetland assessments 40

-256
+Conducted site visits 256

-21 site visits to in- lieu fee and private bank projects
+Participated on interagency review team 21 site visits to in- lieu fee and private bank projects